 Deadline for applications: 30 September 2022 – 11:59 GMT

 Essential eligibility criteria are that applicants must:

-- be a resident in one of the following countries: Bangladesh, Colombia, Egypt, Italy, Kenya, Lebanon, Mexico, Nigeria, the United Kingdom and Uzbekistan
+- be a resident in one of the following countries: Bangladesh, Canada, Colombia, Egypt, Ghana, Kenya, Lebanon, Nigeria, South Africa

 - attend a higher educational institution that accepts IELTS as part of its admission requirements

-- register for an IELTS test with the British Council between 1 May 2020 and 30 September 2021 and be able to produce a valid IELTS score in the application form
+- register for an IELTS test with the British Council between 1 September 2021 and 15 September 2022 and be able to produce a valid IELTS score in the application form

 - have a minimum overall band score of 5.5 or higher

 - be able to provide an acceptance letter from the attending institution by latest 1 September 2023.